DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 gantt.init("gantt_here");
 ~~~

 Now, let's reflect these changes on the backend.
-We are going to store the order in the column named sortorder, the updated gantt_tasks table declaration may look following:
+We are going to store the order in the column named "sortorder".
+The updated *gantt_tasks* table declaration may look
+as follows:

 ~~~js
 CREATE TABLE `gantt_tasks` (